 Body form of creek chubs is stout and robust, with a broad, blunt head.
 Four taxonomic characters separate this species from the other cyprinids.
-First, a black spot occurs in the first 3 rays of the dorsal fin.
-Second, it has a very large mouth.
-Third, a small, flap-like barbel is located in the groove in the middle of the upper jaw.
-Last, a wedged-shaped spot appears at the base of the tail.
+There is a black spot in the first 3 rays of the dorsal fin.
+It has a very large mouth.
+A small, flap-like barbel is located in the groove in the middle of the upper jaw.
+A wedged-shaped spot appears at the base of the tail.
 Body color of the back and sides varies from olive to purplish changing to silvery-white on the belly, and a lateral stripe runs from the tip of the snout through the eye to the end of the caudal peduncle.
-The intensity of the lateral stripe and dorsal color depends on water clarity, darker individuals coming from clearer waters.
+The intensity of the lateral stripe and dorsal color depends on water clarity, darker individuals come from clearer waters.
 Creek chubs appear striped because of the dark color above, light streak just above the dark lateral line, and then white beneath.
-The dorsal fin is inserted behind the base of the pelvic fins, and the anal fins contain 8 rays, while the pectoral fins contain 16 or 17, and the pelvic fins 8 rays.
-Body scales are very small in size and appear cross-hatched on the upper back and sides.
-Lateral line scales range from 49 to 64 in number, and they are sometimes interrupted by missing pores.
-A terminal, slightly oblique mouth extends to below the eye and usually has a barbel; however, the barbel may be absent from one or both sides.
+The dorsal fin is inserted behind the base of the pelvic fins, and the anal fins have 8 rays, while the pectoral fins have 16 or 17, and the pelvic fins have 8 rays.
+Body scales are very small and appear cross-hatched on the upper back and sides.
+Lateral line scales range from 49 to 64, and they are sometimes interrupted by missing pores.
+A terminal, slightly oblique mouth extends to below the eye and usually has a barbel; the barbel may be absent from one or both sides.
 Hooked pharyngeal teeth, on stout arches, are arranged in two rows and have the formula 2, 5-4, 2.
 Breeding males develop a rosy tint on the body and form large nuptial tubercles on head and snout.
 Fins may become light yellowish to light olive in color.

 Creek chubs consume primarily aquatic and terrestrial insects, insect larvae, crustaceans, mollusks, and small fishes, along with the incidental ingestion of algae and other minute plants.